 Ever considered buying a dog flap before?
-While cat flaps are fairly common all around, electronic dog doors are becoming more and more popular.
+While cat flaps are pretty standard, electronic dog doors are becoming more and more popular.

-If you’re new to the idea of an electronic dog door or flap, or even dog doors in general, I’ve also set up a complete guide for you below on what you can expect, as well as what you’re going to need to compare while shopping around
+If you’re new to the idea of an electronic dog door or flap, or even dog doors in general, Dogsbarn has set up a complete guide for you below on what you can expect, as well as what you need to compare while shopping around

 In this guide, we will be reviewing the following large dog flaps with sensors: